 There are many examples of how specific market interventions initiated by donors or businesses have led to higher productivity and revenues (see here), although few have explicitly calculated their contribution to aggregate growth.
 Specific evidence is available on the impact of labour productivity-enhancing irrigation technology on economic growth:

-- One example is research on the non-profit social enterprise KickStart, which has sold more than 232,000 human-powered irrigation pumps at low cost to farmers in Burkina Faso, Mali, Tanzania, Kenya and other countries between 1991 and 2013.
-In Kenya, the additional revenue generated by users of the productivity-enhancing were equivalent to 0.6% of the country’s GDP in 2011.
+- One example is research on the non-profit social enterprise KickStart, which has sold more than 335,000 human-powered irrigation pumps at low cost to farmers in Burkina Faso, Mali, Tanzania, Kenya and other countries.
+In Kenya, the additional revenue generated by users of the productivity-enhancing were estimated as equivalent to 0.6% of the country’s GDP in 2011.

 - A study of agriculture in Thailand and Indonesia by Warr (2006) shows that, between 1981 and 2002, productivity increases in the sector following the introduction of irrigation accounted for 5% of overall GDP growth in Thailand and 3.5% in Indonesia.
 Moreover, the productivity increases in agriculture freed up resources which could then be put to use in other sectors.
 This reallocation contributed 16% to overall GDP growth in Thailand and 24% in Indonesia.